cjkelling/Vue.js_deal_finding_application/README.md

 ### Estimated Time to Complete Project
-For this project I had to use Ruby on Rails for my back-end, but was allowed to use any front-end JavaScript framework that I wanted.
+For this project I had to use Ruby on Rails for my back-end, but was allowed to use any front-end JavaScript framework.
 Knowing that the company uses Vue.js, I felt it was best to use Vue for this assignment.
 I had not used Vue prior to this assignment, so I knew that much of the beginning days would be spent learning that framework.
 My initial thought was to spend a day